 Rubens Gardelli coffee roaster and owner of Gardelli Coffees won the World Coffee Roaster Championship in China last year.

-Something I noticed, which I have not seen since Athens, coffee on offer with a Q of 90+.
+Something I noticed, which I have not seen since Athens, coffee on offer with a Q grade of 90+.
 Was it from Ninety Plus?
 No, and Michelangelo apologised that he had nothing 90+ to offer me.

 Michelangelo full of enthusiasm, the type of enthusiasm that is infectious, offered me a coffee to try.